 MA law allows a qualifying patient to possess up to a 60-day supply of marijuana for his or her personal medical use.
 The regulations define a 60-day supply as up to 10 ounces.

 Are Doctors Required to Make Determinations About Appropriate Dosage?

-No, doctors are not required to make determinations about appropriate dosages.
+No, doctors aren’t required to make determinations about appropriate dosages.
 The Medical Use of Marijuana Program already has regulations limiting a patient’s allowable supply.
 The physician’s responsibility is to determine whether or not you qualify for a medical marijuana recommendation on a patient-by-patient basis.
-At NEA, our friendly and knowledgeable staff will assist patients understanding product differences/characteristics and dosages.
+At NEA, our friendly and knowledgeable staff will assist patients in understanding product differences, characteristics, and dosages.
 There are occasional exceptions, in which a physician may determine that a patient needs more than the allowable supply.